 Synthetic Opioids are chemically similar to Opium derivatives and have the same effect on the body.
 Many synthetic Opioids are more powerful than their “natural” counterparts.
 Starting in 2016, synthetic Opioids now cause more overdose deaths than prescription Opioids.

 Methadone is a fairly common synthetic, prescription Opioid used to treat pain.
 Methadone is used as an Opioid Use Disorder treatment medication because it blocks the high people get from other Opioids.
+Specifically, it is used in the treatment of Opioid withdrawal syndrome (OWS) as a medication assisted treatment (MAT).
+It is also used to prevent or reduce withdrawal symptoms in chronic Opioid addicts.
 Its effects take longer to kick in (30 to 60 minutes) and vary from patient to patient depending on their Opioid tolerance.
 Typically, effects last for 8 or more hours.
 It is a Schedule II substance and is available in pill, powder, and liquid forms.

 Fentanyl is one of the most powerful synthetic Opioids on the market.
 It is 50 to 100 times more powerful than Morphine and 50 times more powerful than Heroin.
 It is entirely synthetic and made wholly in laboratories (pharmaceutical and illegal drug warehouses).
 Street names include Apache, China Girl, China White, and Murder 8.
 Fentanyl and its derivatives are Schedule 1 and II substances.